pravee1011/healthcare-operations-plsql-project/README.md

 - Demonstrates **advanced PL/SQL concepts** beyond basic CRUD operations
 - Shows how database logic can be made **modular, reusable, and scalable**
 - Emphasizes **performance optimization** using BULK COLLECT and FORALL
-- Designed with **interview discussion and practical understanding** in mind

 ---